NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

     * Using an [Arduino as an ISP](https://www.arduino.cc/en/tutorial/arduinoISP)
     * The versatile [Olimex AVR-ISP-MK2](https://www.olimex.com/Products/AVR/Programmers/AVR-ISP-MK2/open-source-hardware)
     * The [Adafruit USBtinyISP](https://www.adafruit.com/product/46)
-  * A USB type-A to USB type-B cable is required for all ISPs listed, but be sure to check your own for required cables if using an ISP not listed
+  * A USB type-A to USB type-B (not micro-B!) cable is required for all ISPs listed here, but be sure to check your own for required cables/any additional cables if using a different ISP
   * Ensure that you have the correct cables/adapters to attach the ISP to your device - for example, attaching the Olimex AVR-ISP-MK2 to many Northern Widget devices requires a 10-pin to 6-pin adapter in order to connect the ICSP10 output on the ISP to the 6-pin input on the board

 ***Note: If you are just programming an Arduino board or data logger, which already has a bootloader installed (if you don't know what this is, it probably has it), then all you need is your PC, the board and the USB cable.***